modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-7-sect-1.md

 Albert Einstein (1879-1955) carried out in 1905 one of the first statistical mechanics calculations to explain the Brownian movement, having the audacity to assume the existence of two types of molecules in the system under study: the Brownian particles (pollen) and the molecules of the liquid medium (water).
 In addition, he identified the root mean square displacement of the Brownian particle instead of its velocity as the appropriate observable characteristic and related the random motion of a particle to the diffusion of many particles.

-In the article *On the Motion Required by the Molecular Kinetic Theory of Heat of Particles Suspended in Fluids at Rest* Einstein stated the following: *“In this article it will be shown that, according to the molecular-kinetic theory of heat, bodies of a microscopically visible size suspended in liquids must carry out, as a result of thermal molecular movements, movements of such a magnitude that they can be easily observed with a microscope”*.
+In the article *On the Motion Required by the Molecular Kinetic Theory of Heat of Particles Suspended in Fluids at Rest* Einstein stated the following: “In this article it will be shown that, according to the molecular-kinetic theory of heat, bodies of a microscopically visible size suspended in liquids must carry out, as a result of thermal molecular movements, movements of such a magnitude that they can be easily observed with a microscope”.

 Einstein considered the fact that atoms have a real and not hypothetical existence and that therefore a fluid like water has an atomic structure.
 At that time, the real existence of the atom was questioned as a physical component of matter and not as an explanatory hypothesis, uncertain and perhaps unnecessary, useful for codifying certain regularities.
 Einstein assumed that a particle immersed in an aqueous solution will experience collisions and make erratic movements, as a consequence of a pressure similar to the osmotic pressure exerted by the atoms of the fluid on the dissolved particle.